 Global financial markets and economic conditions have been severely disrupted and volatile in recent years and remain subject to significant vulnerabilities, such as the deterioration of fiscal balances and the rapid accumulation of public debt, continued deleveraging in the banking sector and a limited supply of credit.
-While there are some indications that the global economy is improving, concerns over debt levels of certain other European Union member states, and poor liquidity of European banks and attempts to find appropriate solutions are expected to lead to slow growth and possible recession in most of Europe in 2013.
+While there are some indications that the global economy is improving, concerns over debt levels of certain other European Union member states, and poor liquidity of European banks and attempts to find appropriate solutions have lead to slow growth in most of Europe in 2013 to date, which environment is expected to continue to prevail into 2014.
 We cannot provide any assurance that the global recession will not return and tight credit markets will not continue or become more severe.

 We face risks attendant to changes in economic environments, changes in interest rates, and instability in the banking, commodities and securities markets around the world, among other geopolitical factors.
 Major market disruptions and the current adverse changes in market conditions and regulatory climate in the United States and worldwide may adversely affect our business or impair our ability to borrow amounts under our credit facilities or any future financial arrangements.
-However, these recent and developing economic, geopolitical and governmental factors, together with the concurrent decline in charter rates and vessel values, could have a material adverse effect on our results of operations, financial condition, cash flows or share price.
+These recent and developing economic, geopolitical and governmental factors, together with the concurrent decline in charter rates and vessel values, could have a material adverse effect on our results of operations, financial condition, cash flows or share price.